 Hiking deep in Tierra del Fuego

-The Argentinian Lake District is home to an incredibly range of landscapes, and is a great playgroud for outdoor enthusiasts of all stripes - including hikers.
+The Argentinian Lake District is home to an incredible range of landscapes, and is a great playground for outdoor enthusiasts of all stripes - including hikers.

-Nahuel Huapi National Park, the first in Argentina, is home to the great crags of Cerro Catedral, Cerro Navidad and Cerro Lopez, which can be hiked on a hut to hut trek that carries you high along mountain ridges with views over the region's many azure lakes.
+Nahuel Huapi National Park, the first in Argentina, holds the great crags of Cerro Catedral, Cerro Navidad and Cerro Lopez, which can be hiked on a hut to hut trek that carries you high along mountain ridges with views over the region's many azure lakes.

 To the north, the immense monolith of Lanín Volcano tempts other hikers.
 A boat is needed to get to the remote trailhead here, followed by camping in ancient araucaria forest and near hot springs, before tackling the great snowy peak itself.